 And even if you stay two years, there’s a lot of debate among development experts about whether any kind of foreign aid or volunteering does more harm than good.

 One book I recommend as a great introduction to the volunteer controversy is Paul Theroux’s Dark Star Safari.

 It’s not an academic look at foreign aid by any means; it’s a travel book – and a wildly interesting read.
 Theroux, a former Peace Corps volunteer in Mali, returns to Africa for an overland trip down the entire continent.
 The effect of foreign aid and foreign volunteers is just one recurring topic.

 My minor in college was International Development Studies, which was a prep program to join the Peace Corps.
 But after reading a lot of research from people who saw aid and international volunteering the way Theroux does, I decided to take another path and accepted the teaching job in China after college.

 This is also why I prefer working abroad to volunteering abroad: If local people are recruiting and paying you, it’s a safe bet that your presence and skills are actually needed, and that you’re not taking a job away from a local person.

 Alternatives to Volunteering Abroad:

-Work exchanges are a great way to do something that almost feels like volunteering (it’s not vacation, you’re busy, and you’re not getting paid for it).
-You donate your time to locals who need your help in exchange for room, board, and cultural exchange.
+Work exchanges are a great way to do something abroad for a few months that almost feels like volunteering (it’s not vacation, you’re busy, and you’re not getting paid for it).
+You donate your time to local business owners who need your help in exchange for room, board, and cultural exchange.